 Upper-year contract: 4-month contracts (Winter or Spring); 8 month contract (fall-winter or fall-spring)

 Building: Minota Hagey consists of 3 floors.
 Each floor has 23-25 students, and 2 dons live in the building.
-Each floor is co-ed, has 2 single-gender bathrooms, and a fully equipped kitchen.
+Each floor is co-ed, and has 2 gender neutal bathrooms.
 The main floor has a Great Hall, which is equipped with a TV, video game consoles, games, and a variety of cables to ensure easy connectivity.
 There is also a study space and a boardroom.

 Features and amenities